e2b-dev/E2B/DEV.md

 ## Infra
 - Clock drift
   - https://github.com/firecracker-microvm/firecracker/blob/eb8de3ba1f7cb636d2aaa632fe96b234f3a302e6/FAQ.md#my-guest-wall-clock-is-drifting-how-can-i-fix-it
-  - check with CSB how they solved this
-  - it should happen in the first log2(3) seconds
 - Change read/write file to allow other thatn utf-8 format so we don't break the files
 - Remove dnsmasq from cluster VM image if it is not needed
 - Remove need for provisioning during building env